 However, you must not threaten action (legal or otherwise) that you are not legally permitted to take, do not have instructions or authority to take, or you have no intention to take.
 How legal action is threatened or taken can, in certain circumstances, amount to misleading or deceptive conduct, unconscionable conduct or harassment.
+As relevant laws may change from time to time, you should ensure you regularly review your processes and accurately reflect the law in your communications with debtors.
 You also must not misrepresent your legal entitlement to seize goods.

-See part 2, sections 19-21 for more information about representations about the consequences of non-payment and the legal status of a debt and about legal action and procedures.
+See part 2, sections 19-21 of this guideline for more information about representations about the consequences of non-payment and the legal status of a debt and about legal action and procedures.